 Sign up for our FREE membership and get access to

 Tech pack templates

 Rapid data analysis for quick adaptation

-One example is management software like IQMS (now Delmia Works).
+One example is management software like Delmia Works.
 Enterprise resource planning (ERP) software is used in manufacturing for monitoring and collecting production data in real-time, as products are being made.